-When you’ve released 30 studio albums in your career, not to mention countless live albums, compilations, singles and EP’s, it is easy for one particular recording to fall through the cracks a bit.
+When you’ve released 30 studio albums in your career, not to mention countless live albums, compilations, singles, and EPs, it is easy for one particular recording to fall through the cracks a bit.
 And if you asked Rolling Stones fans which albums are high on their go-to list, 1976’s Black and Blue might not make the cut for too many.
 Considering that it was released during a time when the band was dealing with severe money problems, drug issues, and too few and too many guitarists all at once, Black and Blue should have been an absolute mess.
 Yet it is an eight-song album that coheres smoothly while still managing to show off the band’s facility with different musical genres.
 And even as the number of guest players on each song was cumbersome, the album is quintessential Stones.

 First, a quick refresher: Mick Taylor, whose virtuosic guitar playing adorned Stones’ classics like Sticky Fingers and Exile On Main Street, decided to leave the band at the very beginning of the sessions for the album.
 Mick Jagger and Keith Richards then came up with the novel idea of auditioning guitar players while making the new record.
-As a result, you’ll hear Harvey Mandel, Wayne Perkins and Ronnie Wood (the latter of whom would get the job and appear on the album sleeve even though he only played guitar on three of the songs) throughout Black and Blue.
+As a result, you’ll hear Harvey Mandel, Wayne Perkins, and Ronnie Wood (the latter of whom would get the job and appear on the album sleeve even though he only played guitar on three of the songs) throughout Black and Blue.
 But it doesn’t stop at the guitarists.

 There are also several prominent contributions from keyboardist Billy Preston, so much so that you could argue that he deserved honorary membership in both the Beatles and the Stones.
 Longtime Stone collaborator Nicky Hopkins plays a big role on “Fool to Cry,” the hit single from the album, and percussionist Ollie Brown adds spice to several of the beat-heavy tracks.

 Looking back on it, it might seem easy to dismiss Black and Blue as not even being a proper Stones album due to the personnel.
 Listening to it now, however, it is obvious how the core four still hold sway.
-The rhythm section of Bill Wyman and Charlie Watts are up to whatever twist the songwriters throw at them.
+The rhythm section of Bill Wyman and Charlie Watts is up to whatever twist the songwriters throw at them.
 Meanwhile, Mick Jagger and Keith Richards worked in tandem on the album in ways that they wouldn’t for quite some time after, not only in terms of the songwriting but also as producers.

 That last role can’t be understated, because Black and Blue excels in terms of the sound, playful and sultry on the reggae-tinged songs, punishing and potent on the rockers, and lush and bittersweet on the ballads.
 Jagger is never less than completely engaged on the material, while Richards lets the newcomers take the lead but keeps the groove ever gritty in a rhythmic role.